SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/Sources/README.md

 3- Now designate the replacement name.
 In the Relationships field, enter the replacement name.
 Replaced By does not appear in the short list of choices, so either search for it (easiest) or find it in the table of All choices.
 Enter the citation and page number where the replacement name was published.

-4.11 - Scenario: resolving redundant instances of person names, and matching author names with and without diacritical marks.
+### Resolving redundant instances of person names, and matching author names with and without diacritical marks

 Often when you enter a person in a search field, such as for authors of a source or taxon, multiple entries will pop up that appear to be the same person, such as A. Dal Molin and Ana Dal Molin.
 The Uniquify People card in tasks provides tools to resolve these.
 Find one instance of the person in the Select Person field, and load another instance (probably with different abbreviations of names) in the Match People field.
 The task will show you information about each person, such as representative publications.
 If you are sure that they are the same people, you can merge them by hitting the Merge People button.

 Diacritical marks on author names pose special problems, as the search engines may not find them.
 For example, if the author name is Ferrière and you enter Ferriere (without the diacritical mark), the search engine will not find it.
 The best way to resolve this is to treat Ferriere as an alternate spelling of the name Fèrriere.
 To accomplish this, go to the People data card, and pull up the name.
 In the radial annotator at the top of the screen, choose Alternate Values, and then hit the Alternate Spelling tab.
 Select whether it is the first or last name, enter the alternate spelling, and hit Create.
 Once this is done, the search engine will find the person using either spelling of the name.

-4.12 – Scenario: recording a subsequent misspelling of a name.
+### Recording subsequent misspelling of a name

 First, you need to create the misspelled name using the New Taxon Name task.
 Do not give it an author.
 Scroll down to the Relationship field, search for the correctly spelled name, set the correctly spelled name as the Parent, and choose the Misspelling Of button.
 Enter the citation (source) for the misspelled name and the page number in the Radial Annotator on the right of the Relationship field.

-4.13 – Scenario: adding images to TW.
+### Adding images to TW

 Images can be attached to various entities in TW, such as collection objects (specimens) including types, OTU’s (concepts of taxa), collecting events, etc.  If you put images in TW that are not your own property or in the public domain, you should be sensitive to copyright issues.
 TW will accept images in PNG, TIFF or JPEG formats.
 The following are probably the most common cases in which you might wish to upload images.